dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 .. note:: This is **not** a facility for saving backtraces for any bugs you find in the Open Dylan environment.
-The debugger cannot introspect on the development environment’s threads.
+The debugger cannot introspect on the development environment's threads.

 .. figure:: images/export.png
    :align: center